marcoswada/hwmonitor/hwmonitor-service/README.md

 ## Usage
-Build it on Visual Studio (tested on Visual Studio Community edition 2017 and 2019) Install it as a service with the "Developer Command Line tool" using the InstallUtil command:
+Build it on Visual Studio (tested on Visual Studio Community edition 2017 and 2019) Note that you'll have to add the openhardwaremonitorlib.dll as a reference before building it.
+Download it from [Official location](https://openhardwaremonitor.org/downloads/)
+Install it as a service with the "Developer Command Line tool" using the InstallUtil command:
 For example
 ```